plone/training/buildout_1.rst

 When you run ``./bin/buildout`` without any arguments, Buildout will look for this file.

-.. only:: manual
+.. only:: not presentation

     Let us look closer at some variables.

-.. only:: manual
+.. only:: not presentation

     .. code-block:: cfg